dagartga/dagartga.github.io/_posts/2024-03-08-association-rule-learning.md

 tags: [Association Rule Learning, Python]
 ---

-In this project I use Association Rule Learning to analyse the transactional relationships & dependencies between products in the alcohol section of a grocery store.
+In this project, I use Association Rule Learning to analyse the transactional relationships & dependencies between products in the alcohol section of a grocery store.

 # Table of contents